kallytang/SimpleTweet/README.md

 **SimpleTweet** is an android app that allows a user to view his Twitter timeline and post a new tweet.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

+User is able to login with OAuth and view twitter feed on app, compose tweets and view tweet on user's timeline and on the app's timeline.
+Timeline is still accessible when wifi is not available.

+Learned how to implement SQL Lite for data persistence.

 ## GIF Walkthrough